 For more than 90 years we’ve built a reputation for delivering the highest quality construction services.
 From planning through to construction and completion, every facet of our process is bound by our core values to exceed our client’s expectation and build a structure that we can be proud of.
 Our specific services not only give you an overview of our capabilities but an illustration on how we can bring a project to life.

 At the very heart of our services is construction management — our ability to serve as an extension of your organization’s capabilities to help plan, design and build what you envision.
-Our construction capabilities are broken into two types of services:
+Our construction capabilities include but are not limited to the following:

 Barr & Barr provides a wide range of services that support the capital programs of our clients.
 Our personnel leverage years of experience and expertise to support clients from capital planning through occupancy.
 Implementing a comprehensive construction management strategy, we integrate all components of the construction process including: planning and design, budgeting, scheduling, design analysis/contractibility, risk management, procurement, construction, commissioning and project closeout.
 It is not Barr & Barr’s role to replace the client but to provide the resources and support for the client to make educated and timely decisions throughout the process.
 Program Management and detailed planning at the beginning of a project may be the most important factors determining its success.
 Barr & Barr believes the vast knowledge and experience of our team, as well as our corporate philosophy, is unique to our industry and is key to the great success of our projects.